ahaffg/awdioaber/README.md

 ![ClwbAwdio](static/testing/userstories/clwbawdio.png)

+-Update-

+Following feedback from the initial assesment that the point of the page seemed confusing and unnecesary, I decided to add 2 more sections to the page that being a rolling carousel of previous 'Clwbs' (subscriptions), as well as a reviews section.
+The buttons to the FAQs and Stripe payment portal are places underneath each section to make payment easier.

+The fixed button that links to the top of the page has also been added to ease scrolling.

 #### FAQs

 The FAQs page aims to answer common questions about the subscription page, with a further option to contact the store if any of their questions are unanswered, as well as another direct link to the subscription service portal.

 ![FAQs](static/testing/userstories/faqs.png)

+-Update-

+The fixed button that links to the top of the page has also been added to ease scrolling.

 #### Contact